ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

   - No Scope (osu! & osu!catch only, configuring `Hidden at combo` is allowed)
 - System
   - Touch Device

-Only the default configuration of customisation options is eligible for performance points, unless otherwise noted above.

 #### I don't like the new gameplay mechanics.
 Can I restore the old gameplay mechanics like on stable?